Yenis/portal-gems/docs/SYMBIAN.md

   seconds, so this is about not making someone watch a phone screen rather than about correctness.

+### Three failures between "it works" and it working

+Direct transit shipped and the phone stopped transferring at all.
+Untangling that took three separate fixes, and they are worth keeping apart because each had a different shape.

+**A thread that would not start.** The first build answered every attempt with "could not start the transfer" - `RThread::Create` failing, and the error was being thrown away.
+The worker had been given a 96 KB stack on the reasoning that a stack is address space rather than committed memory.
+That is true on Linux and false here: Symbian commits the whole thing up front, and on a phone with the UI already resident there was not 96 KB to be had.
+The fix is to ask for less and to keep asking: 64K, 32K, 16K, 8K, taking the first that is granted.
+The error code is now shown rather than swallowed, which is the only reason the next two bugs were findable at all.

+**A build script that lied.** `scripts/symbian-sign.sh` had happily packaged the previous binary after a failed compile, so a build that never succeeded was installed and tested.
+It now refuses to sign if any source file is newer than the binary:

+    NEWER=$(find ... -newer "$BINARY" ...)
+    if [ -n "$NEWER" ]; then
+        echo "refusing to sign: ... the last build did not succeed" >&2 exit 1
+    fi

+Cheap, and it removes an entire category of wasted afternoon - the one where the phone is being blamed for a fix that was never in the package.

 ### Every wait, bounded and cancellable

 The first build with direct transit hung on the phone at 0 percent, and